 Upload scanned photos to your preferred cloud service.
 Pic Scanner Gold provide direct links to iCloud, Google Photos, Dropbox, and many other apps.
 Uploading to cloud serves two purposes: One, it ensures that your photos stay safe even if your iPhone or iPad is lost or damaged.
 Two, you can share photos with family members, and invite them to help add the forgotten details.

 Many apps allow you to capture these details electronically.
 This extra effort is well worth it, since it ensures that the stories behind every photo are preserved.
 In Pic Scanner Gold, you can use the ‘Captions’ feature to save these details, as shown in the example below.

 If you have iPhone 6S / iPad Air 2 or a newer device, get Pic Scanner Gold.
 It gives much higher quality scans and has a raft of useful features.
-It costs $4.99 on the App Store.
+Here is the App Store link.
 Our lightweight app Pic Scanner is terrific for older devices.
-It costs $1.99 here.
+It can be downloaded here.
 User guide for Pic Scanner Gold can be found here, and for Pic Scanner here.